Pro & Con Quotes: Should the Drinking Age Be Lowered from 21 to a Younger Age?

 Now that marijuana regulations have been liberalized in Colorado, it’s time to strike down this dictatorial national law.
 Government is not our nanny…

-What this cruel 1984 law did is deprive young people of safe spaces where they could happily drink cheap beer, socialize, chat and flirt in a free but controlled public environment.”Apr.
-23, 2014
+What this cruel 1984 law did is deprive young people of safe spaces where they could happily drink cheap beer, socialize, chat and flirt in a free but controlled public environment.”-

 “Return the drinking age to 18 — and then enforce the law.
 The current system, which forbids alcohol to Americans under 21, is widely flouted, with disastrous consequences.
 Teaching people to drink responsibly before they turn 21 would enormously enhance public health.
 Now, high school and college kids view dangerous binge drinking as a rite of passage.

-The Amethyst Initiative, a coalition of over 100 university presidents and chancellors seeking to reopen the drinking age debate, wrote in its “Statement” webpage on the Amethyst Initiative website(accessed Jan.
-26, 2016):
+The Amethyst Initiative, a coalition of over 100 university presidents and chancellors seeking to reopen the drinking age debate, stated:

 “It’s time to rethink the drinking age… Twenty-one is not working.

 A culture of dangerous, clandestine ‘binge-drinking’—often conducted off-campus—has developed.
 Alcohol education that mandates abstinence as the only legal option has not resulted in significant constructive behavioral change among our students.
 Adults under 21 are deemed capable of voting, signing contracts, serving on juries and enlisting in the military, but are told they are not mature enough to have a beer.
 By choosing to use fake IDs, students make ethical compromises that erode respect for the law.